Shinjita/iHVI-app/User Manual.md

 5. The data input buttons are on the second row, click on each button to upload the respective environmental and socio-economic indicator files.
 When  “X” changes to a “|.” it indicates all files are inputted correctly.
 ![image info](Step_6.png)

 6. Click on three index buttons to calculate Heat Exposure Index, Heat Sensitivity Index, and Adaptive Capability Index.
-Click on 'select folder' button to download the file in specific folder in CSV format.
+Click on 'select folder' button to download the file in specific folder in .csv format.
 ![image info](Step_7.png)

 7. Click on Heat Vulnerability Score button and Heat Vulnerability Index button to calculate the vulnerability index for the selected SA1s.